 A Kinetic Installation on the Illusive Nature of Time

 Architectural Foundation Gallery

 The AFSB Gallery is located in the historic Acheson House on the corner of Garden and East Victoria Streets in Santa Barbara.
-Regular gallery hours are Saturday 1-4 pm and by appointment.
+Regular gallery hours are Tuesday to Thursday, 10 am to 2 pm and by appointment.
 Please call Allison Marcillac at 805-965-6307.